dillonkearns/dotfile-linker/README.md

 ## Installation

-Download the source, then run:

-    $ bundle install
+This gem is hosted on [rubygems.org](rubygems.org), so simply install with:

-    $ rake install
+    $ gem install dotfile_linker

 ## Usage